-To keep things simple, use an online calculator like MyPlate, which will tell you how many calories to consume per day based on your goals.
+To keep things simple, use an online calculator which will tell you how many calories to consume per day based on your goals.
 For example, if you are 120 lbs, simply input your goal, height and gender to calculate your ideal energy intake.
 Keep in mind that all calculators are giving you estimates, so the numbers they provide may not be 100 percent accurate.

 Read more: Calories, Weight and Height According to Age